alehow84/alehow84/README.md

 I'm Alex and the beginning of my developer journey 🤓 My pronouns are she/her and I have two mischievous cats called Suki & Ziggy.
 I'm part way through a FrontEnd course with SheCodes and will soon have completed a Software Development bootcamp with NorthCoders.
 I also completed a Python taster course at the start of 2023.
-I've loved what I've learned so far and am hoping to switch careers into a tech role.
+I've loved what I've learned so far and look forward to switching careers into a tech role.
 Two truths and a lie about me: Charlie Dimmock signed a kite I made at the millenium dome, I've jumped out of a plane and I have a neighbour called Phillip that occassionally tries to break in to my house!

 <!--